tomas-fryza/avr-course/labs/09-project1/README.md

 * Member 1 (responsible for xxx)
 * Member 2 (responsible for xxx)

+## Theoretical description and explanation

+Enter a description of the problem and how to solve it.

-## Hardware description
+## Hardware description of demo application

 Insert descriptive text and schematic(s) of your implementation.

 ## Software description

-Put flowchats of your algorithm(s).
+Put flowchats of your algorithm(s) and direct links to source files in `src` or `lib` folders.

+### Library(ies) and function(s) description

 Write descriptive text of your libraries and source files.
-Put direct links to these files in `src` or `lib` folders.

-## Video
+## Video presentation

-Insert a link to a short video with your practical implementation example (1-3 minutes, e.g. on YouTube).
+Insert a link to a short video (up to 3 minutes, e.g. on YouTube) presenting the problem and demo application.

 ## References